danielmoi/delicious-app/notes/07 - Core Concept - Controllers and the MVC Pattern.md

   - grabs data from M, sends it to a View

 - let's make a conttroller for each area of our app
+- a controller is just factoring out the callback function in our router

+- this keeps things tidy!